VillagerUnknown/BabelFish/README.md

 # VillagerUnknown's Babel Fish

-Adds a fish that, when consumed from a bucket, provides translations and world hints to the player.
+Adds a bright yellow fish that, when consumed from a bucket, provides translations and world hints to the player.

 **Features:**